 - A transport or storage for atoms and small molecules

-Proteins are necessary to keep our body alive but some high protein foods also come with saturated fat (also known as bad fat), such as chicken or beef.
+Proteins are necessary to keep our body alive but some high protein foods such as fatty cuts of pork, beef, or lamb come with saturated fat (a.k.a. bad fat).

 What makes food a lean protein?